Rare 50p Coins List

-The Aquatics 50p first edition with lines across the face of the swimmer is a rare coin.
+The Aquatics 50p first edition with lines over the face of the swimmer is a rare coin.

-Only 600 of the Aquatics 50 pence coins were issued with the water covering the face of the swimmer before the design was changed to show no water lines across the face.
+Only 600 of the Aquatics 50 pence coins were issued with the water covering the face of the swimmer before the design was changed to show no water lines over the face.

-A 1st Edition Aquatics coin in original BU coin pack sold on the 3rd February 2019 for £957.50, according to this eBay Sold Item listing.
+A 1st Edition Aquatics coin in the original BU coin pack sold on the 3rd February 2019 for £957.50, according to eBay Sold listings.